-The silent gorilla: Intense concentration leaves us 'deaf' to the world around usJune 20th, 2012 in Psychology & Psychiatry /
+The silent gorilla: Intense concentration leaves us 'deaf' to the world around usJune 20, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress) -- Concentrating closely on a conversation can leave us deaf to other sounds, reveals Dr Polly Dalton from the Department of Psychology at Royal Holloway, University of London.